test-unit/test-unit/README.md

   to radically change very soon).

-* test-unit will be improved actively and may break compatiblity with test-unit 1.2.3.
+* test-unit will be improved actively and may break compatibility with test-unit 1.2.3.
 (We will not hope it if it isn't needed.)

 * Some features exist as separated gems like GUI test